![]() EXPAND YOUR CONCEPTS OF SECURITY |

 ![]() The higher the frame rate, the higher the bandwidth usage.

-The above criteria can be set either in a video management software or in the network camera or video encoder product itself.
+![]() the more complex, the higher the bandwidth usage The above criteria can be set either in a video management software or in the network camera or video encoder product itself.
 A simulation-based calculators helps to provide guidance on a network video product’s bandwidth and storage requirements based on the five criteria mentioned earlier.
+You can reduce the use of bandwidth if you record only when motion or alarm is detected compared with continuous recording.

 ![]() — Component Considerations — Network — Wireless Network—